ncbroberg/starter-academic/content/working/Tricaud Pons/index.md

 ---
-title: "Early voting experiences and habit formation"
+title: "The Impact of Campaign Finance Rules on Candidate Selection and Electoral Outcomes: Evidence from France"
 authors:
 - admin
 - Vincent Pons